gabi-a/blasting_preconceptions/Readme.md

 # CSIRO C3 : BLASTing away preconceptions in crystallisation trials
+!!
+What follows are __not__ clear instructions - they are my notes in case I need to go back to any step.
+!!
+Running the steps out of order will likely fail due to files missing which should have been generated !! in a previous step.
+!!
+The C6 code is not published, so it will not be possible to run that stage.

-Python 2 and Python 3 are required to execute every stage.
+Python 2 and Python 3 are required to execute every stage. numpy and matplotlib need to be installed (just install scipy).
+This has been developed on windows, however everything *should* run on linux except C6 with out much modification.
+Some of the code takes a few hours - it is very easy to parallize if you want to run it on multiple cores however (in fact I did do this but it is too messy to publish).

 (1) PDB data can be downloaded via FTP from ftp://ftp.wwpdb.org/pub/pdb \
 (2) BLAST database and executables can be downloaded from https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download
+Check that blast is installed by running blastp in a terminal.

 ## Setup databases
 In the db folder, place: